Skip to content

 Supertalents

-Both Yin and Yang Fire Elements acted as Supertalents in Jim Henson’s chart (Poet and Altruist), highlighting his deep empathy and inclination toward unusual hobbies and occupations.
+Both Yin and Yang Fire Elements acted as Supertalents in Jim Henson’s Chart (Poet and Altruist), highlighting his deep empathy and inclination toward unusual hobbies and occupations.
 This distinctive character trait defined him throughout his life, fueling his creative endeavors and unique career path.

 Health Issues: Lack of Wood Element